Project Trade - Dog Training Discounts

-A 15% discount* will be taken off of an in-person coaching, remote consultation, day training, or board & train package if any of the following items are traded in:
+A 15% discount* will be taken off of an in-person coaching, virtual consultation, or day training package if any of the following items are traded in:

 *These discounts are not to be used with any other offers.
 If a client has multiple items, there will be a flat 15% discount offered.*